-Annual Activities and Deliverables (Board and Committee Management) Q1 Q2 Q3 Q4 Schedule, notice, prepare logistics, create virtual meeting environment, distribute materials for, and host 12 Board of Directors meetings. х Х Х х Take and prepare minutes and maintain all records for 12 Board of Directors meetings. х Х Х х Schedule, notice, prepare logistics, distribute materials for, and help organize approximately 16 committee meetings. х Х Х х Take and prepare minutes, and maintain all records for, approximately 16 committee meetings. х Х Х х Provide direct support and assistance to the Executive Director. Х Х Х Х Coordinating and assisting in the Strategic Planning Process with the Executive Director, Strategic Planning Team, and Consultants. Х Х Assist in the creation of the Annual Report E-Zine. Х Х
+Annual Activities and Deliverables (Board and Committee Management)

+Schedule, notice, prepare logistics, create in-person and virtual meeting environments, distribute materials for, and host 12 Board of Directors meetings.

+Take and prepare minutes and maintain all records for 12 Board of Directors meetings.

+Schedule, notice, prepare logistics, distribute materials for, and help organize approximately 16 committee meetings.

+Take and prepare minutes, and maintain all records for, approximately 16 committee meetings.

+Provide direct support and assistance to the Executive Director, and indirect support to the Board of Directors.

+Assist in the creation of the Annual Report E-Zine.